Brand new platform

 The Japanese car is not a lightweight: it weighs between 1702 and 1899 kg (without driver).

-The snag with the otherwise spotlessly clean eVitara is the charging power and charging time.
+The catch with the otherwise spotlessly clean eVitara is the charging power and charging time.
 The maximum charging power of 150 kW is even okay, but it can only be maintained for a few seconds at most, because a lot of time passes before the battery is full enough to continue driving.

 Suzuki prefers to specify the charging time for 15 to 70 percent SoC, which no other manufacturer does.
 But even without a comparative value, it is clear that 30 minutes is a lot.
 From 15 to 80 percent it takes an immense 50 minutes.
 And the actual currency, 10 to 80 percent, is not even disclosed.